Shaken Baby Syndrome

 Shaken baby syndrome often occurs when a baby won't stop crying and a caregiver who is frustrated shakes the baby.
 To help prevent this problem, learn healthy ways to relieve stress and anger.
 And carefully choose your child care providers.

 Normal play, such as bouncing a child on a knee or gently tossing a child in the air, does not cause shaken baby syndrome.

-Shaken baby syndrome occurs mostly in children younger than 3.
-It is most common in babies younger than 1 year of age.
-But it also can affect children up to age 5.
+Shaken baby syndrome may occur in children up to 5 years of age, but it is most common in babies younger than 1.
 Shaken baby syndrome can cause serious long-term problems.

 What causes the brain injury?

 Shaking or throwing a child, or slamming a child against an object, causes uncontrollable forward, backward, and twisting head movement.
 Brain tissue, blood vessels, and nerves tear.
 The child's skull can hit the brain with force, causing brain tissue to bleed and swell.

 Young children are more likely to have brain injury when they are shaken or thrown because they have: